Why and how investors should act on human rights

 Last updated: 2015

-Principles that provide the basic building blocks for organisations that want to make decisions whilst taking social value into account.
-They are intended to help organisations optimise value for all stakeholders materially affected by an organisations activities.
-SVI is developing practice standards to help organisations implement each principle to a point where they are accountable for their activities and are making decisions to optimise value.
+The Principles of Social Value guide organisations in considering social value in decision-making, aiming to optimise value for all stakeholders materially affected by their activities.
+The practice standards help organisations to implement each principle to a point where they are accountable for their activities.

-Standard on Applying Principle 1: Engage Stakeholders
+Standard on Applying Social Value Principle 1: Engage Stakeholders

 Last updated: 2019